timothyshull/programming_notes/algorithms/graphs.md

     - networks: weighted digraphs

 - properties:
-    - a graph with V vertices has at mose V * (V - 1) / 2 edges (V ^ 2 possible pairs of edges
+    - a graph with V vertices has at most V * (V - 1) / 2 edges (V ^ 2 possible pairs of edges
       includes self-loops and counts twice for each edge)
-    - identifying isomorphic graphs is difficult because there a V! ways to label vertices
+    - identifying isomorphic graphs is difficult because there V! ways to label vertices
     - a graph G with vertices V is a tree if and only if (NOTE: each of these conditions is sufficient on their own):
         - G has V - 1 edges and no cycles
         - G has V - 1 edges and is connected